Posted on 24th September 2017

 The introduction of fan-flued gas appliances in the mid 1990s allowed gas central heating boilers to be installed away from external walls.
 This meant that builders could design newbuild and refurbishment properties with boilers being installed on internal walls to make better use of the available space.
 The flues to these boilers were, in some cases, routed through voids in the ceiling space (and through stud walls) between properties above.

-On 2 October 2008, the Health and Safety Executive issued a safety alert to raise awareness of the potential dangers from certain types of flues connected to gas-fired central heating installations in some properties – particularly, but not exclusively, a large number of flats and apartments completed since about 2000.
+Safety alert On 2 October 2008, the Health and Safety Executive issued a safety alert to raise awareness of the potential dangers from certain types of flues connected to gas-fired central heating installations in some properties – particularly, but not exclusively, a large number of flats and apartments completed since about 2000.
 The concern is that these may not have been installed properly or may have fallen into disrepair.

 To comply with The Gas Safety (Installation and Use) Regulations (GSUR), a flue must be visibly inspected throughout its route.
 However, if built into a ceiling void, the ability to do so is impaired unless inspection panels are part of the construction.
 In November 2010, the Health and Safety Executive issued new guidelines and a Landlord has until 31 December 2012 to arrange for inspection hatches for such flues.

-After 1 January 2013, any gas engineer working on a system where the complete flue is not visible will advise the Landlord that the system is ‘at risk’ in accordance with the Gas Industry Unsafe Situations Procedure (GIUSP).
+At risk After 1 January 2013, any gas engineer working on a system where the complete flue is not visible will advise the Landlord that the system is ‘at risk’ in accordance with the Gas Industry Unsafe Situations Procedure (GIUSP).
 With the owner’s permission, the engineer will turn off the gas supply to the boiler so it cannot be used.

 Urgent action needs to be taken as after the 31 December 2012 any appliance where the complete flue is not visible will be condemned and disconnected.